researchstudio-sat/webofneeds/webofneeds/won-node-webapp/doc/linked-data-paging.md

 They are specific for each container.
 For events and connections container, the type parameter can be specified (supported types: HINT_MESSAGE, HINT_FEEDBACK_MESSAGE, CONNECT, OPEN, CONNECTION_MESSAGE, CLOSE).
 For needs container, the need state can be specified (Active/Inactive).
-For need connections container, the timeof parameter can be specified, i.e. the time before which we should consider events activity can be specified (in format _yyyy-MM-dd'T'HH:mm:ss.SSS_)
+For need connections container, the timeof parameter can be specified, i.e. the time before which we should consider events activity can be specified in ISO 8601 format (UTC): yyyy-MM-dd'T'HH:mm:ss.SSS'Z'

   **member content parameter** defines if the content of the container member resources has to be returned: